hashbrowncipher/happycache/README.rst

 ::

-  cassandra@box:/var/lib/cassandra$ happycache dump | gzip -9 > .happycache.gz
+  cassandra@box:/var/lib/cassandra$ happycache dump
   root@box:/var/lib/cassandra# reboot
-  cassandra@box:/var/lib/cassandra# zcat .happycache.gz | happycache load
+  cassandra@box:/var/lib/cassandra# happycache load

 We can use happycache load across servers.
 In the example below, we rsync files from the `/var/lib/cassandra` directory on box1 to the